 a composer was to incorporate the aesthetics of traditional Japanese

 and Ainu music into Western-style art music.

-Ifukube began writing original compositions at the age of 17.
-In 1933
+Ifukube began writing original compositions at the age of seventeen.

-he wrote his first published work, Piano Suite.
+In 1933 he wrote his first published work, Piano Suite.
+After

-After high school, Ifukube studied forestry at Hokkaido Imperial University
+high school, Ifukube studied Forestry at Hokkaido Imperial University

 where he completed a thesis on the acoustics of wood.
 After graduating,